chylex/TweetDuck/README.md

   * This is a portable installer that does not need administrator privileges
   * It automatically creates a `makeportable` file in the program folder, which forces TweetDuck to run in portable mode

-The installers are built for GitHub Releases, where the main and portable installers can download and install Visual C++ if it's missing, and the update installer will download and apply the full installer when needed.
-If you plan to distribute your own installers via GitHub, you can change the variables in the installer files (`.iss`) and in the update system to point to your repository, and use the power of the existing update system.
+If you plan to distribute your own installers, you can change the variables in the installer files (`.iss`) and in the update system to point to your own repository, and use the power of the existing update system.

 #### Notes

-> When opening **Batch Build**, you will also see `x64` and `AnyCPU` configurations.
-These are visible due to what I consider a Visual Studio bug, and will not work without significant changes to the project.
-Manually running the `Resources/PostCefUpdate.ps1` PowerShell script modifies the downloaded CefSharp packages, and removes the invalid configurations.

 > There is a small chance running `GEN INSTALLERS.bat` immediately shows a resource error.
 If that happens, close the console window (which terminates all Inno Setup processes and leaves corrupted installers in the output folder), and run it again.